pmcgrenery/WxBrief/README.md

 [StackOverflow Smooth Scroll](https://stackoverflow.com/questions/4249353/jquery-scroll-to-bottom-of-the-page).
 Used code from this post to smooth the scrolling action on the page.

 [AVWX API Docs](https://avwx.docs.apiary.io/#reference/0).
 Code from the documentation section of the AVWX API was used to implement the API calls.

+[StackOverflow Check Location Settings](https://stackoverflow.com/questions/14862019/check-if-location-setting-has-been-turned-off-in-users-browser).
+Used code from this post to get user geolocation and handle error events related to geolocation.

+[Leaflet Map Documentation](https://leafletjs.com/reference-1.7.1.html).
+Several pieces of code from the documentation of Leaflet maps were used in the project e.g <code>flyTo</code> animation, <code>flyToBounds</code> animation and several map settings added to talior the map interaction settings.

+[GitHub Leaflet Issues](https://github.com/Leaflet/Leaflet/issues/694).
+Code from this post as used to overcome the bug that prevented map tiles loading until entirely in view.

+[StackOverflow Clear Leaflet Map Layers](https://stackoverflow.com/questions/28646317/how-to-remove-all-layers-and-features-from-map).
+Code from this post was used to clear map layers.

+[Rainviewer API example](https://github.com/rainviewer/rainviewer-api-example).
+This code from the Rainviewer API documentation was used to implement the weather radar and satellite picture animations on the radar map.

 # Acknowledgements